TRANSFORMATION INTO COMPETITIVE INTEGRATED EMPLOYMENT ACT (H.R. 2373)

-NDSS supports the passage of the Transition to Competitive Employment Act (H.R.
-873/ S. 260).
-This legislation will help pave the way for equality in the workplace for people with Down syndrome and other disabilities, many of who work in settings that fail to prepare them for integrated employment in the mainstream economy.
-By phasing out the special wage certificates, this legislation will give people with disabilities access to the work and training environments that will allow them to acquire meaningful skills and better employment opportunities.
+Phasing out subminimum wages will help pave the way for equality in the workplace for people with Down syndrome and other disabilities, many of whom work in settings that fail to prepare them for integrated employment in the mainstream economy.
+The Transformation into Competitive Integrated Employment Act (H.R.
+2373) establishes a grant program and a timeline to successfully transition out of the 14(c) certificate model.
+This will give people with disabilities access to work and training environments that will allow them to acquire meaningful skills and better employment opportunities.

 NDSS is working at the state level to pass bills to phase out the payment of subminimum wage under Section 14(c) of the Fair Labor Standards Act.
 States that have taken steps to guarantee a minimum wage to workers with disabilities include: